 Frequently Asked Questions

-The Insurance Officer at NAU Property and Liability Services is frequently asked to explain the University's property and liability insurance programs.
+The Insurance and Claims Services is frequently asked to explain the University's property and liability insurance programs.
 The following questions and answers have been compiled to address the most common issues impacting employees and students on campus.

 Who insures the University?